-In line with our 5 Be's Code Of Conduct, the belief in our Primary School is that bullying behaviour is not acceptable and will not be tolerated.
+In line with our 5 Be's and the Learner profile Code of Conduct, the belief in our Primary School is that bullying behaviour is not acceptable and will not be tolerated.
 To this end:

-- The School Community (students, staff and parents) will work in co-operation towards building and maintaining an anti-bullying ethos in the school. - The school will provide a happy, supportive and safe environment in which everyone can achieve their full potential. - Students and adults will feel able to report bullying behaviour, confident that they will be listened to and action taken to remedy the situation. - Students will be valued and respected in the school community. - Students will be encouraged to become creative, motivated and lifelong learners prepared for an ever-changing, global community.
+- The School Community (students, staff and parents) will work in cooperation towards building and maintaining an anti-bullying ethos in the school. - The school will provide a happy, supportive and safe environment in which everyone can achieve their full potential. - Students and adults will feel able to report bullying behaviour, confident that they will be listened to and action taken to remedy the situation. - Students will be valued and respected in the school community. - Students will be encouraged to become creative, motivated and lifelong learners prepared for an ever-changing global community.

-You may ask the class teacher or the Principal for more information on the Antibullying guidelines established in the Primary School.
+You may ask the class teacher or the Head of PYP for more information on the Behaviour guidelines established in the Primary School.